mickfuzz/phd4/_posts/2021-03-20-3M-framework.md

 - Overcoming Challenges of classroom application

+## Concepts Summary

+ - funds of knowledge
+ - use modify create
+ -

 ## Intro
 In a previous chapter in this collection I outlined the opportunities of a project based approach to learning computing and in particular the craft of coding.
 In this chapter I explore the potential of Computer Game Making as a way of undertaking computing projects in line with the principles of PBL and UDL.